davidbau/projectsweb/README.md

 # Project Website

+David Bau's lab project list website.

-A simple Python script to generate the Bau Lab projects website from YAML data and an HTML template.
+This repo uses a simple Python script to generate the Bau Lab projects website from YAML data and an HTML template.

 ## Regenerating Website
 Ensure you have Python 3 installed.
 Then: